maiziezhoulab/VolcanoSV/README.md

 -px Hifi_L2
 ```
 The final contig will be `volcanosv_asm_output/chr10/assembly/final_contigs/Hifi_L2_final_contigs.fa`.
-If the volcanosv-asm pipeline is executed successfully and completely, your final contig file should have roughly the same size as the Hifi_L2_contigs.fa from zenodo.
+If the volcanosv-asm pipeline is executed successfully, your final contig file should have roughly the same size as the Hifi_L2_contigs.fa from zenodo.

 ### Single chromosome mode Large Indel detection (VolcanoSV-vc)